 For windows–> Check this tutorial.

-Step 6: Run and Execute the Raspberry Pi Home Automation System
+Running and Executing the Raspberry Pi Home Automation System

 Finally, we can execute the system for running our Raspberry Pi home automation project.
 Follow the instructions for executing and viewing the output here: